-We have been made aware of scammers attempting to use names of our staff in order to post fake jobs and get banking information and other personal information.
-Please be aware that our email addresses will never end in domains such as gmail, hotmail, outlook, or yahoo and that you may call us any time if you have questions about a job post using our name.
+We have been made aware of scammers attempting to use names of our staff in order to post fake jobs, fake offers of a seat in a program, and even fake interviews in order to get get banking information and other personal information.
+Please be aware that our email addresses will never end in domains such as gmail, hotmail, outlook, or yahoo and that you may call us any time if you have questions about a job post or another offer using our name.
 Stay safe and thank you.

 What You Should Know About the Side Hustle